 Ishtar, the Babylonian goddess also known as Ashtoreth and Astarte, was thought to be the wife of the false god Baal (Molech).
 The motivation of women revering Ishtar came from her reputation as a fertility goddess, and as the bearing of children.

 This cult, dark and pagan deity continued to be memorialized and worshiped, in ancient times of the Isralites, Babylonians.
 Its popularity and legend, began to decline during the time of Christ (over 2,000 years ago) in the enlightenment of Christianity.

 Below is the Syrian Banknote, from 1992 Syria 500 Pounds depicting Ishtar feeding 2 children.

 My research on icons is minimal, but love researching on topics of icons in banknotes.
 I have other banknotes from other middle east countries that has some iconic symbols.
 I will share my research on them in future posts.

 I’m curious to know your experience in banknotes that show symbols or icons.
-I welcome your comments, you can go to our discussion forum to start a topic.
+I welcome your comments.

 We are sorry that this post was not useful for you!

 Let us improve this post!

 Tell us how we can improve this post?